Beliatta: Demographics

-Buddhism and Christianity are the main religions.
+Buddhism is the main religion(99.56%-55,746 persons).

 Beliatta Siri Sunanda Maha Viharaya is the main Buddhist temple.

 Economy

 Beliatta is known for the production of coconuts, paddy, pepper and cinnamon.

 Education

 The main educational institutions in Beliatta include Beliatta Central College, Dammapala Girls' School, Beliatta Technical college and Pagngnananda Primary School.

 Beliatta Central College is the largest and best known school in Beliatta.
 It is located on Walasmulla road about 0.5 km from Beliatta.
 In 1994, the college was converted from a mixed-gender school to a boys-only school.
 However in 2014, the decision was reversed and the college was re-established as a mixed-gender school.

 Dammapala Girls' School is located on Tangalle road in Puwakdandawa about 1.5 km from Beliatta town.
 The school was initially established as a mixed-gender school but was later changed to a girls-only school.

 Beliatta Technical college is a tertiary institution and was one of the pioneers of the Technical College concept in Beliatta.
 The technical college is located on Tangalle road about 0.5 km from Beliatta town.
 It offers various courses and has a large number of students graduating each year.